High Contrast Ratios Bring Your Vision to Life

-Display brightness is a key determinant of contrast ratio in the real environment, as it directly counters the effects of external light upon the display.
-In order to maintain high quality contrast ratios, the display’s contrast is in direct proportion to the luminance of the backlight.
-Specifically in outdoor usage, Samsung Display offers the brightest panels available on the market today with luminosity levels as high as 5,000 nits, combating the detrimental effects of ambient light on the proficiency of the display.
+Display brightness is a key determinant of the contrast ratio in the real environment, as it directly counters the effects of external light upon the display.
+In order to maintain high-quality contrast ratios, the display’s contrast is in direct proportion to the luminance of the backlight.
+Specifically, in outdoor usage, Samsung Display offers the brightest panels available on the market today with luminosity levels as high as 5,000 nits, combating the detrimental effects of ambient light on the proficiency of the display.

 Polarizing treatment: low reflection coating

 Contrast ratio in the real outside environment is highly affected by the amount of reflection and glare, which is formally defined as, the luminance detected by the user due to the reflection and/or scattering of the ambient light from various surfaces in front of the liquid crystal layer, the effects of which are minimized with the use of the Samsung Display’s specialized anti-glare coating.

 You should strive for a display solution that provides high contrast ratios that guarantee easily readable text and details in video or graphic images, benefiting the user no matter the application.
 The bottom line is getting the user to understand the message or invoke an emotion through the use of display.